tryretool/retool_devops_workshop/module-1.md

 | Sort direction       | `Asc`                                          |

 You should now see the data in the table.

-TODO: Add Screenshot of the table with data

 We are now done designing the first tab of the container.
 Let's switch to designing the second tab now (By Service View).